kettyadoch/gis_natgeo/README.md

 * Quantify a decade of land cover change in the area surrounding the Murchison National Park and Lake Albert delta and
 * Use the developed tool to monitor land cover change over the next decade.

-**Primary beneficiary of our work include;**
-* National and international natural resource management agencies like the Uganda Ministry of Agriculture, Uganda Wildlife Authority, the National Environment Management Authority, the World Conservation Society and World Wildlife Fund

 ****

 For a demo of notebook capabilities, visit: my-app.shinyapps.io/demo-lulc/